South Australian Leaders has a vision that includes:

 Megan has a strong interest in corporate governance.
 She has served on the board of a number of not-for-profits.
-She currently sits on the boards of the Adelaide Central Market Authority and the Adelaide Festival of Arts - and is a member of, and a regular presenter for, the Australian Institute of Company Directors.
+She currently sits on the boards and audit and risk committees of two Adelaide icons - the Adelaide Central Market Authority and the Adelaide Festival of Arts.
+She is Chairperson of Connecting Foster Carers SA – the peak body for foster carers in the state.
+She is a member of, and a regular presenter for, the Australian Institute of Company Directors.

-In addition Megan is an elected member of the Adelaide City Council and is currently serving a term as Deputy Lord Mayor.
+In addition Megan is an elected member of the Adelaide City Council and has recently completed a term as Deputy Lord Mayor.

 Stacey Copas, Author of "How To Be Resilient", is Australia's #1 Keynote Speaker and Facilitator on Turning Adversity Into An Asset.
 Stacey has used her life experience and philosophies to deliver keynote speeches, training, consulting and coaching to organisations including Telstra, SACA and CSIRO.

 She helps leaders empower their people with the tools and desire to embrace change and adversity as opportunities and assets rather than barriers and excuses.
 She has been featured in national media including ABC, Financial Review and The Australian for her insights on resilience in the workplace.

 More recently Stacey has added athletics to her repertoire after 22 years of inactivity to further stretch her comfort zones and is training to qualify for the Paralympic Games.